Regina police won’t release RCMP review of investigation in laundry chute death

 “There was nothing in the review that wasn’t already discussed in the coroner’s inquest,” Chief Evan Bray said Monday.
 “In fact, I would say that was a much more robust, in-depth dive into not just the investigation but the entire incident.”

-The inquest heard it took police 60 hours to open an investigation and more than a year before they began looking for two men shown on surveillance video with someone who appeared to be Machiskinic.
+The inquest heard it was more than 60 hours before police were called about the death and more than a year before they issued a public appeal for information about two men shown on surveillance video with someone who appeared to be Machiskinic.

 Officers also took four months to send for a toxicology report, Bray said.

-Note: Note to readers: This is a corrected story.
-A previous version said it took police 60 hours to open an investigation and more than a year to begin looking for the men who were captured on video with someone who appeared to be Machiskinic.